“A Place I’ve Never Been”

 But if I were to begin with the tangible, the outcome of my completely unclinical trial has already yielded a promising prognosis.

 When I was 18, I was involved in a car accident that caused my right knee to sustain an anterior cruciate ligament sprain.
 I never completely recovered from it.
 There was a chance that I might spend my twilight years in a wheelchair.
-After a decade of climbing mountains and playing competitive sports at a national level, I had to avoid high-impact sports altogether.
+After a decade of climbing mountains and playing competitive sports, I had to avoid high-impact sports altogether.
 I couldn’t wear high heels as my right knee would begin to swell after an evening out in them.
 In a convoluted attempt to prolong my mobility into old age, I spent the next decade of my life avoiding any physical activity.

 It was a yogi who first suggested that yoga might help to strengthen the muscles around my knee and pull it into place.
 And she was right.
 After two years on the mat, my knee gained a new-found strength and stability that has enabled me to lead a more active lifestyle.
 Once again, I remember what it’s like to feel the surge of adrenaline and muted happiness brought about by a satisfying release of endorphins.

-But beyond this raw, primal physicality, the sensations I felt on the mat were more subtle: the tips of my toes pressed into the ground; how incredibly strong my fingers felt when they fanned out on the mat, lifting my body as my tailbone drew skyward in downward dog; that utter sense of release when I fold into child’s pose.
+But beyond this raw, primal physicality, the sensations I felt on the mat were more subtle: the tips of my toes pressed into the ground; how incredibly strong my fingers felt when they fanned out on the mat, lifting my body as my tailbone drew skyward in downward dog; that utter sense of release when I folded into child’s pose.

 Even the act of breathing was suddenly made new.
 It sounds like such a simple thing, barely worth mentioning, until you think of how your breath has been your constant companion since the day you were born.
-To suddenly regard it, breath by breath–especially when it drives the rhythm of a vinyasa flow – is in and of itself, a kind of rebirth.
+To suddenly regard it, breath by breath–especially when it drives the rhythm of a vinyasa flow–is in and of itself, a kind of rebirth.

 Indeed, the genesis of yoga encompassed spiritual development practices intended to awaken the body and mind to its own nature.
 More than a physical exertion of the flesh, the cultivating of discernment, awareness, and self-regulation frames the practice beyond the realm of asanas.